 - 3 year warranty on each component

-Another snowboard package updated for 2018, the System MTN and APX package has a little more customization to bring to the table.
+Another complete snowboard package updated for 2018, the System MTN and APX package has a little more customization to bring to the table.

 With boot sizes 8-13 and snowboard lengths from 139cm to 158cm you can choose what package seems the best for you.
 Just make sure you review the “how to choose” section before you make your choice.